CTRA collaborates with healthcare providers throughout Southwest Ohio to conduct clinical trials in a variety of disciplines.

 The CTRA helps with IRB submission, regulatory requirements, patient recruitment, informed consent, quality assurance and monitoring, and data management.
 Access to trained and experienced clinical trial coordinators is also available.
 The CTRA provides subject advocacy assistance through the alliance’s Community Advisory Board, and the CTRA will provide assistance if the trial must be concluded prematurely.
 CTRA will help identify statistical and manuscript support for publishing clinical trial results.

 The CTRA provides clinicians with access to Allegro, clinical research administration software.
 Allegro simplifies the flow of communications and data from the point of project inception throughout the entire research lifecycle, including to the point of publication.
 This software enables physicians to realize cost savings, improve data integrity, streamline administrative processes, and accelerate compliance.
 Allegro can be easily setup and learned, so research professionals can confidently delegate administrative functions to support staff.

-This support with back-office and coordination activities minimizes physicians’ time requirement, allowing physicians to concentrate on patient care and clinical research instead of extensive paperwork.
+CTRA's support minimizes physicians’ time requirement, allowing them to concentrate on patient care and clinical research instead of extensive paperwork.